Air Defense

 Designer

-Iranian defense industry; exact design bureau unconfirmed
+Iranian defense industry; exact design bureau not publicly confirmed

 Designed